Disturbed: Tolland’s Gilmore Murders

 On July 2, 1908, a lightning bolt struck the Gilmore barn.
 It ripped off boards as it traveled down the side of the barn and through an open window before striking 16-year-old William Henry Gilmore, who was found dead with a burn mark the size of a pea on his left temple.
 The lightning strike also knocked out William's father and another man in the barn.
 The three just finished unloading hay from a cart.
 The lighting was close to the hayloft, but the barn didn't catch fire.
 Oxen attached to the cart in the barn fled.
 The oxen managed to get out of their harness.
 The oxen were found about a half-mile away.
 Measuring the distance the oxen traveled, investigators believe the men were unconscious for at least 15 minutes before waking up and finding young William dead.

-Note: The Gilmore trail in the Tolland State Forest could be named for the aforementioned Gilmores, as the Gilmore property appears to have been absorbed into the state forest probably sometime between 1923 and 1925.
+The Gilmore Trail in the Tolland State Forest was named for the Gilmore family after the state absorbed the Gilmore property into the forest between 1923 and 1925.